 Regardless, here are the types of people who will hurt your child’s journey to Chinese fluency.
 Special thanks to GuavaRama for helping me brainstorm.

-1) Parents/Family Members/Friends who insist on speaking English (and oftentimes, poorly) to your children even though their Chinese is native-level.
+There are few things as infuriating as family members and friends who insist on speaking English (and oftentimes, poorly) to your children even though their Chinese is native-level.

 2) Unsupportive spouse and parents/family members.